keymask/keymask-js/README.md

 ## Usage

-The module exports three classes, `Keymask`, `KeymaskGenerator` (the LCG) and `KeymaskEncoder` (the character encoder).
+The module exports three main classes, `Keymask`, `KeymaskGenerator` (the LCG) and `KeymaskEncoder` (the character encoder).
 These can be used independently of each other, but for simple use cases, the main `Keymask` class is typically all you need.
+There is also an additional class, `StrictKeymask` that can be used in special cases (described below under the `safe` option).

 **Example (Default settings)**